ChangeVision/astah-xmi-import-plugin/README.md

 Extend this Plugin
 -------------------

-This plugin has extension point to import another model type.
+You are able to customize this Plug-in to import other model types.

 How to extend
 -----------------